 - Be a role model for your children.
 Do something active every day.

-|Treading water||Swimming laps (light effort)||Swimming laps (vigorous effort)|
+|Treading water||Swimming laps (light effort)||Swimming laps (heavy effort)|

 |Bicycling (10 mph)||Bicycling (12 mph)||Bicycling (more than 14 mph)|

-|Dancing||Low impact aerobics||Step aerobics|
+|Dancing||Low-impact aerobics||Step aerobics|

-|Doing yard work/gardening||Mowing lawn with hand mower||Digging a ditch|
+|Yard work/gardening||Mowing lawn with hand mower||Digging a ditch|

 |Hiking||Playing doubles tennis||Playing singles tennis|